socketio/socket.io/Readme.md

   A reference to the underlying `Client` transport connection (engine.io `Socket` object).
-This allows access to the IO transport layer, which still (mostly) asbtracts the actual TCP/IP socket.
+This allows access to the IO transport layer, which still (mostly) abstracts the actual TCP/IP socket.

 ### Socket#request:Request